 Some of our London office team were also sailing another yacht northwards but they had a different itinerary due to having to pick up Mel from Preveza on the Wednesday.

 The London Office team (Mel, Bex, James, Ivan and Dave) enjoy a swim in Two Rock Bay

 Our plan was to leave early and catch the 9am bridge opening at the Lefkas Canal.
 There is an easterly wind off the land in the early mornings which we hoped would waft us northwards.
 As it happened, when we came out of the canal, it was a nice fresh westerly!

-Happily, this breeze allowed us to sail comfortably all the way to Anti-Paxos.
-As it happened, the flotilla from the Iris was going the same way, so everybody had a cracking sail all the way to Lakka for the night.
+This breeze allowed us to sail comfortably all the way to Anti-Paxos.
+The flotilla from the Iris was going the same way, so everybody had a cracking sail all the way to Lakka for the night.
 This time, Nios Nios taverna was open and provided us with a very pleasant outdoor meal.
 Some of the crews even braved cocktails at the Romantica bar because it was their last night of the shortened season.

 Our next destination was Plataria and, once again, we had a really nice breeze for most of the way before stopping for a swim in a sheltered bay.
 Olga provided a typically warm welcome and happily one of our other flotillas was there, so we spent a very pleasant evening chatting as the sun set over Corfu.

 This flotilla was heading for St Stefanos, at the top end of Corfu, the next day so we decided to join them.
 We spent the night at anchor and dined ashore.
 St Stefanos remains a beautiful spot, and the next day we headed slowly back towards Gouvia Marina where, after yet another very pleasant swim stop, (we love the warm water of October) we tied up for the last time this year.
 Our whole week was blessed with perfect sailing conditions, which continued for all the families who came out for the half term week.